randomseed-io/bankster/doc/10_introduction.md

 * Polymorphic interface for currencies and monetary amounts.
 * Useful macros to express currencies and monetary amounts with various forms.
 * Namespaced identifiers for non-ISO currencies (e.g. `crypto/ETH`).
-* Common math operators that can be used interchangeably with other numeric data.
+* Common math operators which can be used interchangeably with other numeric data.
+* Optional rescaling of monetary amounts with keeping track of nominal scales.
+* Auto-rescaling of numeric values in math operations to handle non-terminal decimal expansion.
 * Tagged literals for currencies and monetary amounts.
 * Customizable currency and money formatting with locale support.